Billy Thomas (basketball): Professional career

 On December 24, 2007, Thomas was signed to a ten-day contract with the New Jersey Nets.
 He played in four games with the Nets, scoring a total of two points.
 On February 22, 2008, Thomas was signed to a ten-day contract by the Cleveland Cavaliers so they would have enough players to face the Washington Wizards that night, due to a depleted roster because of a blockbuster trade the day prior.
 Thomas saw his first action as a Cavalier that very night, playing 19 minutes and scoring 9 points on three three-point shots.
 Thomas hoisted 11 three-point field goal attempts, his career high.

 On March 3, 2008, the Cavaliers signed Thomas to a second ten-day contract.
 His contract expired on March 13, 2008, allowing him to become a free agent.

 On March 20, 2008, Thomas returned to the Colorado 14ers.

 On April 16, 2008, the Cavaliers signed Thomas for the remainder of the season and the 2008 playoffs.
 He played in seven regular-season games for the Cavaliers scoring 12 total points (on four three-point field goals made) grabbed two rebounds and made one steal.
 Thomas logged eight minutes over three playoff games.
 He scored three points (on a three-point field goal) and had a rebound, an assist and a steal.

 Thomas played for the Cavaliers' 2008 NBA Summer League team in Las Vegas.
 He started both games that he played and averaged five points, two rebounds, two assists, one steal and a half a block per game.

 Thomas has played in numerous other leagues during his professional basketball career: the USBL, the CBA, the IBL, the D-League, the Argentine League, the Italian League, the Serbian League, the Adriatic League, the Greek League and the ULEB Cup.

 On September 2, 2009, Thomas was drafted by the Maine Red Claws in the third round of the NBA Development League Expansion Draft.

 Coaching career

 Thomas is the owner of the "Billy Thomas Hoops Academy", located in Kansas City, Missouri.
-Beginning in the 2010–2011 season, Thomas is also the head coach of the boys' varsity basketball team at The Barstow School in Kansas City, Missouri.
-In the 2015–2016 season, the Barstow Boys' Basketball team was ranked first in the small school category by The Kansas City Star.
-Now he coaches the Rockhurst High School basketball team.
+Beginning in the 2010–2011 season, Thomas was the head coach of the boy's varsity basketball team at The Barstow School in Kansas City, Missouri.
+In the 2015–2016 season, the Barstow boys' basketball team was ranked first in the small school category by the Kansas City Star.
+In 2021, he became the head coach for the Rockhurst High School basketball team.